axelpale/yamdog/API.md

       - string, an absolute directory or file path.
 The location of the module to be documented.
 All relative require and import statements like `var lib = require('./lib')` are followed in the order they occur in the code.
 Absolute or named imports like `var _ = require('lodash')` and `import baz from 'foo/bar'` are skipped.
     - output
       - string, an absolute path to the target file to generate.
 For example '/home/xeli/projects/yadog/API.md'.
-    - name
+    - earmark
-      - string, the module name.
-The module name acts as an earmark signature to look for in comment blocks to include them to the documentation.
-The name does not need to match the real package name but it must match the signature used in the comments.
+      - string, the earmark signature to look for in the comment blocks to include to the documentation.
+The earmark is usually the module name like `mylib`.
+It does not need to match the real package name but it must match the signature used in the comments.
     - title
       - optional string, the document title and main heading.
     - intro